KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_853125058965012500_857665782640803840_transcript-transformative-damage-on-shields.html)

 **Finding:**
-Transformative damage is also applied in the damage cost of shield damage, and is affected by elemental mastery.
+Transformative damage is also applied in the damage cost of shield damage, and is affected by Elemental mastery.

 **Evidence:**
 A borderline Geo slime shield destruction was observed on a 0 EM 70/70 fischl's overloads onto a large Geo slime's shield, with the shield almost being destroyed after 6 overloads.
 Increasing fischl's EM to 688 resulted in the shield not only breaking after 6 overloads, but almost breaking after 5.
 Relevant calculations and related videos show that these numbers make sense.